UAE Guide: How does VAT Regime work in Dubai?

 Value Added Tax or VAT in Dubai is an indirect tax imposed on the ultimate consumption of any goods or services.
 As it is collected on consumption of goods therefore it also a type of consumption tax.
 In this tax regime, the tax cost is borne by the end customer though charged on each stage of supply chain.
-This taxation system was introduced in the UAE on 1st of January, 2018.
+This taxation system was introduced in the n 1st of January, 2018.
 Before that, VAT has been implemented successfully in over 180 Countries.
-As it is know that The UAE didn’t had any kind of taxation laws before, therefore VAT was applicable at a standard rate of 5%.
+As it is know that U didn’t had any kind of taxation laws before, therefore VAT was applicable at a standard rate of 5%.

 The UAE’s main or the major source of income is from oil and other forms of hydro carbons.
 But since a long time UAE was looking into to diverse it’s Source of Income.
 Federal Tax Authority (FTA) introduced VAT as a new source of income as all the tax collected by the business houses from the end customers will be paid to the Government.
 The taxes collected in the form of VAT and other federal taxes will be used for various public amenities.